dan-esc/util/executables/nicepass/README.md

 You may now press paste (ctrl-v)

 ## Issues
-If you have never opened Internet Explorer in Windows 10 the script will on produce a symbol.
+If you have never opened Internet Explorer in Windows 10 the script will only produce a symbol.
 Open IE, close and then use the app.

 ## License